Bolivia blames Cubans for stirring unrest, ousts Venezuelan officials

 Carlos Mesa, the leading challenger to Morales in October’s disputed vote, urged Anez to schedule new elections by Sunday.

-“It’s very important that the international community and the country know she has set a date and time,” Mesa was quoted as saying in an interview with Spanish newspaper El Pais.
+“It’s very important that the international community and the country know she has set a date and time,” Mesa was quoted as telling Spanish newspaper El Pais in an interview.

-Reporting by Daniel Ramos and Gram Slattery in La Paz, additional reporting by Sarah Marsh in Havana; Writing by Adam Jourdan and Mitra Taj; Editing by Dan Grebler and Rosalba O'Brien
+Reporting by Daniel Ramos and Gram Slattery in La Paz, additional reporting by Sarah Marsh in Havana; Writing by Adam Jourdan and Mitra Taj; Editing by Dan Grebler, Rosalba O'Brien and Daniel Wallis